mohammadrony/Java-CI-CD/README.md

 ### Pre-requisites

 Prepare three virtual machines in RHEL 9 equivalent environment.
-One of them is to be used for the Kubernetes master node, one is to be used for the Kubernetes worker node and the third is for the Jenkins server.
+One of them is for the Kubernetes master node, another one is for the worker node and the third is for the Jenkins server.

 ### Prepare Kubernetes cluster using Ansible